Are we heartbroken with the things that break the heart of God?

 So, Yahweh is clearly a missionary God.
 He is a God who both seeks the lost and sends others to seek them.
 Part of God's message to Abraham in Genesis 12 is a promise that all peoples would be blessed through Abraham's descendants.
 That call is the basis of the Great Commission in Matthew 28:19-20 and of "you will be my witnesses . . . to the ends of the earth" (Acts 1:8).
 These words of Jesus are restatements of what God had been saying to His people from the time of Abraham.
 (More on Acts 1:8

 Jonah declares that Jehovah is the Creator (Jonah 1:9).
 It's also clear from Jonah's story that God did not create the world and then sit back to watch it run.
 God got directly involved in Jonah's life.
 His story highlights the direct connection that exists between God and natural events, a connection that a secular scientific worldview balks at seeing.
 In Jonah's story, God made the first move.
 He called Jonah to go to Nineveh.
 Then He continued to actively shape events.
 God caused the storm, and then it was He who stilled it (Jonah 1:4, 12).
 It was God who "prepared" the great fish (Jonah 1:17).
-Clearly, God does more than simply use events.
+Clearly, God does more than use events.
 He makes things happen.

 Jonah's story shows us that God's dealings with us are in terms of fostering a relationship, not a cold appraisal.
 His will is not fixed and static.
 Instead, He continually interacts with us.
 God comes seeking, searching, and then sending.
 In life's changing situations, we never see God perplexed on what to do next.
 That seems clear from Jonah's story.